Your Complete ADHD Diagnosis and Testing Guide

-ADHD testing alone cannot diagnose symptoms of attention deficit disorder.
-ADHD is a nuanced condition with three distinct sub-types, symptoms that appear along a spectrum of severity, and overlapping comorbid conditions that often complicate diagnosis and treatment.
-Add to that lingering misinformation and myths in the medical community, and the barriers to an accurate evaluation and medical care may seem impossibly high.
+Testing alone cannot diagnose symptoms of ADHD.
+Attention deficit hyperactivity disorder (ADHD or ADD) is a nuanced neurological condition with three distinct sub-types, symptoms that appear along a spectrum of severity, and overlapping comorbid conditions that often complicate diagnosis and treatment.
+Add to that lingering misinformation and myths in the medical community, and the barriers to an accurate ADHD diagnosis and medical care may seem impossibly high.

-Here, we break down the essential information on finding an ADHD professional and pursuing an accurate diagnosis.
+Here, we break down the essential information on finding an ADHD specialist and pursuing an accurate diagnosis.

 You’re worried.
 Your son’s teacher sent home a note saying that his lack of focus is holding him back in class.